dev-moinIslam/URL-Shortener/README.md

 - User can shorten long URL
 - When user update long URL its equivalent short URL also updated
 - User can also delete shorten URL
-- User can find all created Short URL in List page
+- User can find all created Short URL in History page

 ## Installation